 While supporting himself in the decorative arts, Rodin studied fine sculpture under Antoine-Louis Barye—famous for his naturalistic animal sculptures.
 It is from this teacher that the young sculptor drew the natural depictions of musculature and posture which would become hallmarks of his work.
 His style was influenced by the sculpture of the 18th century as well as the Renaissance masterpieces of Donatello and Michelangelo; he had a chance to see their works while on a trip to Rome in 1875.

-Rodin exhibited his work in relative obscurity several times during his career in ornamental artistry.
-It was not until 1877 that he had his big break.
+Prior to this, Rodin had exhibited his work in relative obscurity several times during his career in ornamental artistry.
+But he was living in relative poverty, and it was not until 1877 that he had his big break.

-Sculpted in 1876, The Age of Bronze was a life-sized, naturalistic masterpiece.
+Sculpted in 1876, after returning to Belgium from Italy, The Age of Bronze was a life-sized, naturalistic masterpiece.
 At the time of its exhibition, Rodin chose to call his work The Conquered Man in reference to the recent French defeat in the Franco-Prussian war.
 The bronze sculpture apparently caused some stir in Paris.
 Viewers thought it was too good to be true and that it must have been cast from life.
-Despite this skepticism, Rodin’s career as a “legitimate” sculptor was established.
+Despite this skepticism, Rodin's career as a “legitimate” sculptor was established.

 Over the next several decades, as eloquently described by Peter Schjeldahl in The New Yorker in 2017, “With his sensual rendering of flesh, he wrenched ﬁgurative sculpture from millennia of tradition and sent it tumbling into modernity.”